fluescher/cascld-kubernetes/01-deployment/readme.md

 ## 4. Deploy our sampleapplication

 After we saw our deployment worked let's deploy our sample application using the image `fluescher/cascld:latest`.
 To do that, take the YAML file of your first deployment and change the image name.
+You can update the deployment using `kubectl apply -f web.yml`

 The application listens on port 80.
 Show the logs of the newly started pod using `kubectl logs <podname>`

-To view the application in your browser, you can use port forwarding: `kubectl port-forward <podname> 8000:80` and then visit localhost:8000.
+To view the application in your browser, you can use port forwarding: `kubectl port-forward <podname> 8000:80` and then visit localhost:8000 from your browser.

 You should see this page:

 ![Webapp](webapp.png "Auction App")

+- What happens if you delete a POD?

 ## 5. (Bonus) Limit Resources

 Limit the resources of the webapplication to 100MB of RAM and 100 Mili CPUs.
 You find an example here: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#meaning-of-memory

+To find out how to size the limits you can use metrics to find out how much memory your service needs.
+This is a minikube addon that needs to be enabled using `minikube addons enable metrics-server`

+After that you can use `kubectl top` to get metrics for pods and nodes.
+What happens if you limit the memory to lower than 30m?

 ## 6. (Bonus) Add Health Checks